Bags under eyes – Causes and symptoms –

 Mild, local redness and swelling are common in this particular area.
 Minor, temporary bruising is possible whenever needles are used in any skin procedure.

-How long does the redness and swelling last?
+How long do the redness and swelling last?

 Usually from 2 to 7 days.